tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/Supplemental/PyVizInstallationGuide.md

     conda install -c conda-forge nodejs
     ```

 2. Use the `conda install` command to install the following packages: hvPlot, Plotly Express, and Panel.
+Note: On some of these installs, you may get a message that says that the requested packages are already installed.
+That is fine.
+Conda is really good at installing all of the required dependencies between these tools.

     ```shell
+    conda install -c pyviz pyviz
+    conda install -c pyviz holoviz
     conda install -c pyviz hvplot
     conda install -c plotly plotly
     conda install -c pyviz panel